Make-School-Labs/General-Project-Setup-Guide/flask/readme.md

 ## Building a Flask Server

-Just save it as hello.py or something similar.
+Create a new file and save it as hello.py or something similar.
 Make sure to not call your application flask.py because this would conflict with Flask itself.
+We will call our file `server.py`.

 * create a new file `server.py`